-The Center processed 168 admissions during the 2015 fiscal year.
-As the graph below demonstrates, the number of admissions per year has been decreasing since FY12.
-Over the past six years, the detention center has averaged 189 admissions per year.
+The Center processed 254 admissions during the 2015 fiscal year.
+This was a significant increase from FY 15 (168).
+As the graph below illustrates, the number of admissions per year had been decreasing until this current year.

 AVERAGE DAILY POPULATION